-The UK university season I experienced can combine elements of both the post-season and league consistency focus approaches.
+The UK university season I experienced while coaching England can combine elements of both the post-season and league consistency focus approaches.
 There was the need to do as well as possible during BUCS league play to get maximum points, earn promotion (or avoid relegation) and/or qualify for championships.
 That’s more of the consistent effort focus.
 On top of that, though, there were cup competitions.
 A team may want an early-season peak for the Student Cup qualifiers and another for the finals, should they advance.
-And for the top teams there’s Final 8s at season’s end.
+And for the top teams there are championships at season’s end.
 Even teams below that level have play-off matches for competitions like league cup and championship/trophy knock-out rounds.

 In other words, the structure of your volleyball season will have a lot to say about what sort of strength and conditioning work you do and when you do it.